Merlin the Magician (character)

-Merlin the Magician is a fictional character and superhero in the publications of Quality Comics in the 1940s and, briefly in the 1990s, by DC Comics.
+Merlin the Magician is a superhero in the publications of Quality Comics in the 1940s and, briefly in the 1990s, by DC Comics.
 Merlin first appeared in National Comics #1 (July 1940).
 The character is a direct descendant of the Arthurian wizard Merlin and spent most of his time fighting Nazis, using, as his title page frequently read, "occult powers to aid democracies in their fight against oppression".

 Fictional character biography

 In 1940, while unhappily contemplating his waning fortunes, playboy Jock Kellog is contacted by a messenger who tells him his eccentric, wealthy uncle is ill and might be dying.
 Kellog races to the scene in rural England, hoping his financial troubles will be ameliorated by a great inheritance.
 Instead of the palatial residence he expected, Jock arrives at a modest cottage.
 Upon entering, he discovers it is filled with numerous antiques of Arthurian vintage.
 Kellog's uncle is indeed dying, and he tells the young playboy that he is the last of a line of men who can trace their descent directly from Merlin.
 Before dying, the old man gives Kellog a green, hooded cloak and tells him that, while wearing it, he will inherit all the powers of Merlin himself.

 At first, Kellog disbelieves his uncle's story.
 However, while wearing the cloak, Kellog instinctively uses magic to save a woman falling from a building, and comes to accept his uncle's story as true.
 He thereafter resolves to use his newfound abilities to aid mankind.
 Kellog assumes the name of his magical ancestor, Merlin, and goes about roaming Europe, fighting Nazis wherever he encounters them.

 In 1945, Merlin the Magician was one of several magic and occult heroes who were contacted by Hourman to help defeat an entity known as "Stalker".
 Although the heroes were victorious, Merlin was killed in the battle.
 The disposition of his cloak remains unknown, perhaps because there is no one left of Merlin's line to use it, making the cloak useless.